hiphapa/blogs.snap-ci.com/_drafts/2015-02-04-faster-builds-bigger-workers.md

 categories: announcements feature workers
 ---

-The standard workers on Snap come with 2GB of memory and 2 cores, while this is good enough for most users.
-Some users have had the need to use more memory or cpu cores for some of their tests that require using multiple browsers, jvms and android emulators.
+Your builds on Snap run on workers.
+These standard sized workers come with 2GB of memory and 2 processing cores.
+This is sufficient for most builds.
+Some users, however, need additional memory or cpu cores for some of their tests.
+Typically these are for tests that require using multiple browsers, larger JVMs and Android emulators.
+Other suites and build processes might benefit from the additional compute horsepower that comes with additional processors.

-To follow up with our story about using multiple workers to get [faster feedback]({% post_url 2014-12-19-faster-builds-multiple-workers %}).
-Starting today, we would now like to announce the ability to run your build using bigger sized workers.
+Today's announcement is a follow up to our story about using multiple workers to get [faster feedback]({% post_url 2014-12-19-faster-builds-multiple-workers %}).
+Starting today, you get to run your builds on workers as large as you might need.

-For users on the trial plan, small team plan and small business plans - you will now have the ability to run your build on bigger sized workers.
-Read more about it on our [docs site]({{ site.link.docs }}workers/configuring-workers/).
+The way this works is when you purchase multiple workers, you can either split your workload across them or put them together to get double, quadruple (or even larger!) workers.
+This will apply for users using the free trial or on any plan that allocates more than one worker.
+Of our standard plans, the small team plan and small business plans will have this ability - though we also sell additional workers to meet your needs.

+You can read more about this feature in our [documentation]({{ site.link.docs }}workers/configuring-workers/).

 ![bigger workers](/assets/images/screenshots/bigger-workers/bigger-worker-configuation.png){: .screenshot .big}